Linking lineage and population observables in biological branching processes: Introduction

-This paper is organized as follows: In the next section, we introduce two CRM dynamics, which will be studied in this paper, namely a size-controlled and an age-controlled model.
-In Sec.~\ref{size-1}, we derive a fluctuation relation for the first type of models.
-This fluctuation relation maps the single lineage level and the population level.
-We test the relation numerically, and we derive related inequalities between the mean generation time and the population doubling time.
-In the next section, Sec.~\ref{size-2}, we derive a second more general fluctuation relation, valid for both size models and age models without correlations.
-We also explain how this framework is related to the notion of ``fitness landscape'' introduced in Ref.~\cite{Nozoe2017}.
-Then, we analyze age models with correlations between mother and daughter cells.
-Finally, we conclude in Sec.~\ref{conc}, while all the important technical details are given in the appendices.
+This paper is organized as follows: In the section \ref{CRM}, we introduce two different averaging procedures for CRM dynamics, which we call the tree and the lineage averages.
+In section \ref{sec:size}, we define and study size-controlled models.
+This includes a derivation of a fluctuation relation in terms of a quantity which we call dynamical activity.
+Such a fluctuation relation maps the single lineage level and the population level.
+We test it numerically, and we show that it can be used to determine the population growth rate from lineage statistics.
+In section Sec.~\ref{size-2}, we derive a second more general fluctuation relation.
+We explain why this result is related to the notion of ``fitness landscape'' introduced in Ref.~\cite{Nozoe2017}, and we derive from it important inequalities comparing the mean generation times at the lineage and tree levels with the population doubling time.
+We then discuss the implications of our results for the experiment carried out by Hashimoto et al. \cite{Hashimotoa2016}, in which these inequalities have been tested.
+Then, we analyze age models with and without correlations between mother and daughter cells in Sec.~\ref{sec:age}.
+Finally, we conclude in Sec.~\ref{conc}, while some important technical details are given in the appendices.